About The Baltic University Programme

 Baltic Sea Region university cooperation since 1991

-From 2016 the Baltic University Programme is an organisation of Participating Universities in the Baltic Sea Region.
-The annual fee of €1000 entitles the Participating University to send it's members to BUP activities, courses and conferences.
-Reserchers, teachers and students from a Participating University will not only get access to our activities without any extra cost, but also have priority to take part.
+From 2016 The Baltic University Programme is an organisation of participating universities in the Baltic Sea Region.
+The annual fee of €1000 entitles the participating university to send it's members to BUP activities, courses and conferences.
+Researchers, teachers and students from a participating university will get access to all of our activities.